Skip to content

 5. Some authors want a Preface page, but this usually isn’t necessary.

-6. If you have words that need to be defined for the young reader, you might include a Glossary right after the story.
+6. If you have words that need to be defined for the young reader, include a Glossary right after the story.

 7. Then there’s the Activity Page and Reading Comprehension Page.
 This is necessary if you want to get your book into the classroom.

-Unless you’re creating your own pages, these items will be an additional fee.
+Unless you’re creating your own pages, these items will be incur additional fee.

 ILLUSTRATIONS